If I only used my instant pot to cook dried beans, I would still consider the purchase 100% worth it.

 Add whatever herbs and spices you like.

 I like to add a bit of garlic and onion powder to pretty much any kind of beans I'm cooking.
-After that, I try to add herbs and spices that match the flavor profile of the dishes I plan to use the beans in.
+After that, I try to add herbs and spices that match the flavor profile of the recipe for which I plan to use the beans.
+Scroll up for a list of spice combinations and ideas for flavoring your beans.

 How long should you cook your beans?